Army of Aleppo

 The Jaysh Halab (جيش حلب) was a coalition of Syrian rebel groups based in rebel-held areas inside the city of Aleppo, Syria.
-The coalition was created by Hashim al-Sheikh, the former general commander of Ahrar ash-Sham with the intent of unifying various rebel groups in Aleppo.
+The coalition was created by Hashim al-Sheikh, the former general commander of Ahrar al-Sham with the intent of unifying various rebel groups in Aleppo.
 After the announcement, nothing was heard of the group until December 2016.

 Initial member groups

 The joint operations room consisted of both Sunni Islamist and Salafist factions and some Free Syrian Army groups.
-On its formation on 6 February 2016, the former Ahrar ash-Sham commander issued an ultimatum that ordered 15 rebel factions to join the group within 72 hours.
+On its formation on 6 February 2016, the former Ahrar al-Sham commander issued an ultimatum that ordered 15 rebel factions to join the group within 72 hours.